altqx/akarisub/README.md

 - **TypeScript Support** - Full TypeScript definitions and type safety
 - **Updated Dependencies** - All dependencies updated to their latest versions, including libass

-## Isn't this just the same thing as JavascriptSubtitlesOctopus?

-No. See <a href="https://thaunknown.github.io/akarisub/explainer.html">this</a> comparison.

 ## Usage

 By default all you need to do is copy the files from the `dist/` folder of the repository into the same folder as where your JS runs, then do: